korben99/binary-native-embeddings/README.md

 # Binary Native Embeddings

-**Native high-dimensional binary embeddings outperform post-hoc binarization on CPU retrieval — no GPU required.**
+**Native high-dimensional binary embeddings outperform post-hoc binarization on CPU retrieval — no GPU, no compromise on throughput.**

-> *Hypothesis* — A transformer trained natively with a binary head and a contrastive binary loss produces better semantic retrieval than the same transformer binarized post-hoc, at lower memory cost than float32.
+> *Goal* — Make semantic search viable on CPU-only hardware, at a fraction of the energy cost of a GPU stack.
+The question is not "can binary match float32 precision?" but "how fast and how cheap can retrieval get while staying useful?"

 Backbone: `prajjwal1/bert-mini` (4 layers, 256 hidden, ~11M params).
-Hardware: Mac Mini M4 Pro + Intel Core Ultra 7 155H, **CPU only**.
+Hardware: Mac Mini M4 Pro + Intel Core Ultra 7 155H, **CPU only — no GPU involved at any stage**.

 ---